wp-plugins/wp-simple-firewall/readme.txt

 *   KNOWN ISSUE:      Login Protection logs are not being properly created - this is temporary while fixing lock-outs

+= 3.2.2 =

+*   CHANGED:    Refactoring for how GET and POST data is retrieved

 = 3.2.1 =

 *   FIXED:      Custom Comment Filter message problem when using more than one substitution. [ref](http://wordpress.org/support/topic/warning-sprintf-too-few-arguments-in-hometnrastropublic_htmlwpwp-conten?replies=8#post-5927337)